lgarreta/ecuapassdocs-creador/README.md

 - Custom user management

 ## LOG
+24/03: r0.740.
+Modified DB save: No GET-ID.
+Changed html form and views.
+Added 'id' to forms.
 22/03: r0.730.
 Removed autosave.
 Fixed max chars for obs.
 16/03: r0.721.
 Added autosave.
 Removed preliminar button.
 One form template for all documents.
 15/03: r0.720.
 Modified links to open in new tabs.
 Improved DB scrips for load data to DB.